danielbarcellos/endeavour/README.md

-# Endeavour Business Proccess Tool
+# Endeavour Business Process Tool
 This is a workflow tool and electronic formularies for business process management.

 Building...